Skip to the main content.

 The TRACED ACT

 On Dec.
 30, 2019, former President Trump signed a bill called the TRACED Act.
-This bill put rules and requirements in place to deter criminal robocall violations, but many scammers are working around this bill by sending out text messages instead.
+This bill put rules and in place to deter criminal robocall violations, but many scammers are working around this bill by sending out text messages instead.
 Some of the requirements include:

 • The FCC must require voice service providers to develop call authentication technologies.